• Skip to primary navigation

 These traditional Turkish meatballs are super tasty and moist and you only need a handful of ingredients.
 Moreover, the hands-on time is rather short since there is no resting time.
 You just combine everything, shape the meatballs and fry them!

-Frying the koftes make them really tender and indulgent but, for a healthier twist, you could cook them in a nonstick pan with a trickle of olive oil.
+Frying the koftes makes them really tender and indulgent but, for a healthier twist, you could cook them in a nonstick pan with a trickle of olive oil.
 Grilling koftes on the barbecue is also very popular in Turkey during summer and it adds a nice smokey flavor to the meat.

 Pairing meat with yogurt might seem unusual but they complement each other beautifully.
 Between the tasty meatballs and the tangy yogurt, it’s an explosion of flavors!
 And if you can’t wait to dig in, the cold yogurt will prevent you from burning your mouth (and it’s simply delicious).